 Nonstick Cookware on Induction Stovetops

-Nonstick cookware is typically made out of aluminum but you can find different types made out of steel, copper, and plastic as well.
+Non-stick pans are typically made with an aluminum core but you can find different types made out of steel, copper, and plastic as well.
 Providing the non-stick pan has a built-in magnetic base it will work on induction cooktops.

-In general, if a magnet sticks to the bottom of the pan then you’ll be able to use it on an induction stovetop.
+In general, if a magnet sticks to the bottom of the pan then you’ll be able to use it on induction ranges.
 Also, make sure to check that your cookware has a flat base so it sits evenly on your cooker.

-If you want to know what type of pots and pans will work best with your induction stovetop, experiment with different types at home until you figure out which ones are compatible and which ones aren’t!
+If you want to know what type of pots and pans will work best with your induction stovetop, experiment with different types at home until you figure out which ones are made from magnetic material and which ones aren’t!
 This way you won’t waste any money buying new equipment for your cooking needs!

 How to Use Induction Safe Cookware on an Induction Stovetop